hmchen47/DevOps/Linux/Networking-LHN/06-SWInstall.md

 ### Creating Your Own yum Server

 + Requriements:
-    + small business: five to six gigabytes of free disk space per distribution
+    + small business: 5~6 GB free disk space per distribution
-    + Large enterprise: twenty-five megabytes in size
+    + Large enterprise: 25GB in size
     + Network load: minimal on average with an update once or twice a week per server
 + Server farms: a more robust system
 + `yum` clients accessing the `yum` server w/ FTP or HTTP requests